pombase/canto/root/docs/md/canto_admin/configuration_file.md

 A path (relative to `root/static`) of the logo to put in the header.

 ### instance_organism
 Canto has two modes: single or multi organism.
+Single organism mode is activated by setting an "instance organism".
+That organism will be assumed throughout the interface.
+Only genes from that single organism can be annotated and the user will not be shown the organism name.

 In multi organism mode, genes from any number of organisms can be annotated in each session.
 In this mode after uploading a list of gene identifiers, the user will be shown the organism name as well as the names, synonyms and products.
 The organism is shown so the user can confirm that the identifier they gave matched the gene from the right organism.
-In single organism mode the organism is not displayed.
+Generally an external gene adaptor should be configured using the [instance_organism](`instance_organism`) setting in the multi-organism case.

 Example: